banago/PHPloy/readme.md

 ```

 If your password is missing in the `phploy.ini` file, PHPloy will interactively ask you for your password.
-There is also an option to store the password in a file called `.phploy.ini`.
+There is also an option to store the password in a file called `.phploy`.

 ```
 [staging]
-    password=PasswordA
+    password=password

 [production]
-    password=PasswordA
+    password=password
 ```

 This feature is especially useful if you would like to share your phploy.ini via Git but hide your password from the public.